initcron/cicd-labs/chapters/jenkinsfile.md

   }
 }
 ```
 Once you created Jenkinsfile, commit the file and push the changes to `feature/workerpipe`, then you just create a pull request from your master branch and apporve it by using your another account.
-Use the below code to push the changes to `feature/workerpipe`.
+Use the following code to push the changes to `feature/workerpipe`.
 ```
  git status
  git add worker/Jenkisfile